 The directors have used assumptions, such as estimated cash flows, project business growth plans and other market data available in determining their valuation of the unlisted investments.
 Should these assumptions change in subsequent periods the fair value may be impacted and accounted for through the profit or loss.
 The directors have used a number of different valuation tools together to determine the fair value of the investee companies, including projected discounted cash flows and multiples of projected revenues and profits.

 Note 2 Revenues from Ordinary Activities

-30 June 2020 \$ 30 June 2019 \$
+30 June 2021 \$ 30 June 2020 \$

-Interest income 9,604 17,763
+Interest income 857 9,604

-Management Fee 160,000 170,000
+Management Fee 13,333 160,000

+Other revenue 5,000 -

-Closing balance 169,604 187,763
+Closing balance 19,190 169,604

 Note 3 Income Tax